croz-ltd/dpcmder/README.md

 0                   - toggle DataPower view from filestore view to object view
-                    - when using SOMA access changed objects are marked and object changes can be shown using diff (d key) q                   - quit any-other-char      - show help (+ hex value of the key pressed visible in the status bar)
+                    - when using SOMA access changed objects are marked and object changes can be shown using diff (d key) ?                   - show status information for the current DataPower object q                   - quit any-other-char      - show help (+ hex value of the key pressed visible in the status bar)